krishnamrith12/DCST_with_pretrained_layers/README.md

 ## Input settings:
 1. Without POS Tag       : Don't use flag `--use_pos` for all stages, namely, base model, auxiliary tasks, Final ensembled model.
-2. With Coarse level Tag : Use the input files from `data` folder from [here](https://drive.google.com/drive/folders/15z28d-boFhhZMdriJZY4tNcZeHiL-naW?usp=sharing)
+2. With Coarse level Tag : Use the input files from `data` folder from `--use_pos` flag [here](https://drive.google.com/drive/folders/15z28d-boFhhZMdriJZY4tNcZeHiL-naW?usp=sharing)
 3. With POS level Tag    : Shuffle 2nd and 3rd column of all the files in  `data` folder.

 ## Mode: